shenwei1231/shenwei1231.github.io/_pages/about.md

 **Recent News**
 ======
+- Three papers have been accepted to AAAI 2024.
 - Our MICCAI 2023 paper receives **Young Scientist Award**.
 >* [Neural LerPlane Representations for Fast 4D Reconstruction of Deformable Tissues](https://arxiv.org/abs/2305.19906)
 - One paper has been accepted to NeurIPS 2023.